Posted on Monday, 19th April 2010 by Grace Massa Langlois

 Check back on Wednesday for a super easy treat.

-Tags: after school treat, afternoon tea, cake, cakes, cream cheese, cupcakes, dessert, desserts, food, food photography, food photos, frosting, gourmet cupcakes, icing, individual dessert, individual desserts, mini cakes, small cakes
+Tags: after school treat, afternoon tea, cake, cake frosting, cakes, cream cheese, cupcake decorations, cupcake frosting, cupcakes, dessert, dessert garnishes, desserts, desserts for entertaining, entertaining, food, food photography, food photos, frosting, gourmet cupcakes, icing, individual dessert, individual desserts, kid-friendly, mini cakes, recipes for kids, small cakes